Recommended Course Sequence

 If you lack previous professional experience, you must do an internship.
 Internships are usually done during the summer after your first year of study as well as during your second year of study.
 The IPED Program offers a limited number of summer internship stipends on a competitive basis.
-Besides regular internships, as a matriculated student in the IPED program, you will also be eligible to compete for various Fordham sponsored overseas language immersion study awards and international travel scholarships (i.e., International Peace and Development Travel Scholarships, Language Immersion Study Awards, and the Emerging Markets Travel Program).
+Besides regular internships, as a matriculated student in the IPED program, you will also be eligible to compete for various Fordham sponsored overseas language immersion study awards and international travel scholarships (i.e., International Peace and Development Travel Scholarships, Language Immersion Study Awards, and our International Study Tours to Asia or Africa).
 There are also special Matteo Ricci Summer Fellowships for students who wish to prepare a Fulbright or other outside prestigious award application.
 Normally you will take the comprehensive examination during your third and final semester of study.

 Other Recommended Courses of Study